Resources

 Tips for Living Within Your BAH

-- Where does a service member want to live in proximity to the base?
 Proximity to the base is everything, especially when stationed in a major city like Washington, DC, or San Diego.
 In those areas, the cost of being close to base is typically higher than living outside the metropolitan area.

-- What are the must-haves?
-Start with the big things like the type of property (condo, apartment, single-family home).
+Start with the main considerations, like the type of property (condo, apartment, single-family home).
 Then, move down to the number of bedrooms and bathrooms needed to be comfortable.
 Lastly, look at the details.

-- What are the wish list items?
 Everything has a price.
 If a fenced-in yard, pool, fitness center, proximity to great schools, and a two-car garage are priorities, that helps narrow the budget and the search.
 While some perks may fit within the budget, others have to go.

 Should I Spend Beyond My BAH?